On 29 June, the museum will be open from 9.00 to 17.00.

 Admission

-Immerse yourself in Dresden's pictorial worlds from the early years of the 20th to the beginning of the 21st century.
+Immerse yourself in the imagery of Dresden from the early 20th century to the beginning of the 21st century.
 Take a tram ride through the historic city.
-Observe people in their everyday lives, at festivities and while strolling.
-Take part in conversations with former Dresden Jews about Dresden under National Socialism.
-Experience art, culture and architecture in Dresden through the ages.
+Watch people going about their daily lives, from special celebrations to a casual stroll through the streets.
+Join in talks with former Dresden Jews about life in Dresden under National Socialism.
+Experience the art, culture, and architecture of Dresden through the ages.

 AI generated: The image shows a person with a film camera on a tripod in front of the ruins of a building.
 The focus is on the combination of film production and historical architecture.Ernst Hirsch vor der Ruine der Frauenkirche 1994 | Foto: Konrad Hirsch © Ernst Hirsch